Administrative rule R657-69

 (3)(a) A landowner or lessee transferring control permit vouchers to another individual may not receive any form of compensation or remuneration for the transfer or for allowing access to the private land for turkey hunting under a control permit on the landowner or lessee's private property.

 (b) Turkey control permit vouchers are only transferable between the landowner or lessee and an individual redeeming that voucher for a turkey control permit.

-(c) Redeemed turkey control permit vouchers qualify towards permit possession limits identified in R657-54.
+(c) Redeemed turkey control permit vouchers do not qualify toward permit possession limits identified in Rule R657-54.